Glaciohound/Chimera-ST/README.md

 <br />

-This is a Pytorch implementation for the "Chimera" paper " Learning Shared Semantic Space for Speech-to-Text Translation " https://arxiv.org/abs/2105.03095
+This is a Pytorch implementation for the "Chimera" paper *Learning Shared Semantic Space for Speech-to-Text Translation* https://arxiv.org/abs/2105.03095
 (accepted by ACL Findings 2021), which aims to bridge the modality gap by unifying the task of MT (textual Machine Translation) and ST (Speech-to-Text Translation).